fraterrisus/walkthroughs/deathlord/walkthrough-2.md

+---
-# Yet Another Deathlord Walkthrough
+title: Yet Another Deathlord Walkthrough
+toc:
+  enabled: true
+  h_min: 2
+  h_max: 3
+---

-## Part II: Seven Words and Seven Relics
+# Part II: Seven Words and Seven Relics

 The evil wizard Kawahara has been defeated and the good wizard Senju has been found in his hiding place on Nyuku.
 Senju sends the party on a quest for the Blue Crystal, promising them a weapon of great power in return.
 What other wonders will the party find along the way?